 1. Dissertation Research

 My dissertation, “Metaphysics Without Ontology: Hegel, Schelling, and Marx on Reason’s Accountability Gap,” describes post-Kantian philosophy as “metaphysics without ontology.”
-This interpretation is prompted by the question: how should we do metaphysics in a plural world?
-My dissertation reconstructs the views of Hegel, Schelling, and Marx as saying that the world has no single fixed doctrine of what exists and could never have.
-For them, the problem with metaphysics is its commitment to one single interpretation of the world through which it understands nature, politics, and the self: the “thinking of things.”
-Whether this be Platonic forms, “clear and distinct” ideas, or atoms, they are objects with definable borders.
-Instead, for Hegel metaphysics can make statements about nature, the self, and sociality, without assuming reality has one single outlook.
+Such account is motivated by the question: how is authoritative metaphysical thinking possible within a plural world?
+I argue that for Hegel, Schelling, and Marx the world is ontologically plural as it has no single fixed doctrine of what exists.
+They all take issue with traditional metaphysics’ commitment to spell out definitions as the path to the world’s ontology.
+Their critique of metaphysics through definitions brings together Platonic forms, “clear and distinct” ideas, and indivisible atoms.
+Instead, for Hegel metaphysics makes authoritative statements about nature, the self, and sociality, without assuming reality has one single outlook.
 Hegel interprets objectivity as normative authority and then argues normative authority is essentially historical.
-For Schelling, metaphysics can also make statements about nature, the self, and sociality by generating ruled-governed philosophical systems because thinking is creative and not because reality has one single outlook.
-For Marx, metaphysics has no single doctrine of existence because philosophy tries to fix in thinking a natural and physical world that is always “decaying.”
-It generates some order out of the deterioration and replenishment of nature, ecosystems, life.
-A metaphysics without ontology is an approach that safeguards reason’s authority in light of ontological pluralism and says something about the natural conditions, historical time, and creative source out of which views are argued.
+For Schelling, metaphysics also makes statements about nature, the self, and sociality through ruled-governed philosophical systems because reason is fundamentally creative, not because reality has one single outlook.
+For Marx, metaphysics has no fixed doctrine of existence because to exist means not only questions objects’ determinacy but questions over human extinction.
+We consider real those ontological concepts that also have currency in protecting us against potential extinction.
+Metaphysics without ontology rethinks reason’s authority in light of ontological pluralism and says something about the natural conditions, historical time, and creative source from which thinking about the world arises.

 2. Current Research